steveesamson/slicks/README.md

 #Slicks

 Slicks is a simple javascript MVC framework.
-It relies on the jquery, linkedin dust templating engine for server-side precompiled templates.
-It makes use of browserify for requiring modules in the client, hence, it is a fan of browserify.
+It relies on jquery, dust templating engine for server-side precompiled templates and makes use of browserify for requiring modules in the client, hence, it is a fan of browserify.

 ##Components